simonmichael/hledger/doc/AI.md

 # AI policy

 The productivity benefits from AI-assisted software development are becoming obvious.
-The many potential costs and risks will keep becoming clearer.
+And the disruptions, costs and risks of AI will keep becoming clearer.
+From 2026, in the hledger 2.x series, we are exploring the ethical and effective use of AI to assist hledger development.

+If you are a hledger user who objects to any use of AI, for one reason or another: I can understand.
+AI is probably too dangerous for humanity, but it's here and we're going to have to try to deal with it.
+The AI-free hledger 1.x still exists, will continue to receive regression fixes, and can be revived or forked at any time.

+## Rules of engagement

-Here are some current policies for AI use in the hledger project:
+Here are the current "rules of engagement" for AI use in the hledger project.

 - hledger does not use AI at runtime.

-- hledger 1.x (2007..2025) has been developed without AI assistance.
+- hledger 1.x (2007..2025) was developed without AI assistance.

 - hledger 2.x (2026..) is developed with careful AI assistance.

-- This bears repeating: careful AI assistance is not "vibe coding".
-  We aim to increase quality and maintainability, not decrease them.
+- We aim to increase quality and maintainability, not decrease them.

 - The codebase remains human maintainable.
-We can always stop using AI and keep moving forward.
+At any time we can stop using AI and keep moving forward.

+- The human committer is responsible for everything in their commits.

-- We aim to use only the more principled/trustworthy/sustainable tools and providers.
+- We want to use only the more principled/trustworthy/sustainable tools and providers.
-  For now that means we prefer Anthropic, Ecosia, local LLMs, and such.
+  So we try to use only Anthropic, Ecosia, local LLMs, and such.

-- We monitor and try to limit and optimise our AI resource usage (represented by tokens, cost, etc.)
+- We try to keep track of, optimise, and limit our AI resource usage (measured by tokens in & out, eg).

-- We monitor the impact of AI tools on the project, ourselves, and the planet and make adjustments as needed.
+- We monitor the impact of AI tools on the project, ourselves, and the planet, and make adjustments when needed.

-Justification for AI use in this project:
+## Justification for AI use in this project

 - I needed it to fully design and implement robust tax lot tracking in hledger.
-  This is a feature that I have been wanting for years, but it was just too big/intricate to tackle.
+  This is a feature that I have been wanting for many years, but it was just too big/intricate to tackle.
   Use of AI tools made it possible.
 I think it's unlikely hledger would have ever got this feature without them.

-- Although similar features exist in other free software (Beancount/Ledger/rustledger/BittyTax/rotki/RP2/..), I believe this new implementation provides flexibility currently not available elsewhere - private, plain text, and capable of modelling real world lot operations and US pre- and post-2025 booking methods.
-  This (I hope) will provide value to many.
+- Although lot tracking features exist in other free software (Beancount/Ledger/rustledger/BittyTax/rotki/RP2/..), I believe this new implementation provides flexibility currently not available elsewhere (privately and precisely modelling real world lot movements as required for tax reporting in the US, including pre- and post-2025 US booking methods).
+This will (I hope) provide value to many.

 - I imagine it is overall more efficient in resources and human energy, for developers to use AI to develop efficient deterministic software,